erin-r-johnson/erin-r-johnson.github.io/_software/01_index.md

 * QTAIM analysis, including Bader charges and delocalization indices
 * much more

+Also, see here [vcpwdf-manual.pdf](/downloads/vcpwdf-manual.pdf) for a manual describing the use of our variable-cell powder difference (VC-PWDF) method within critic2, along with a script [vc-xpwdf-plot.sh](vc-xpwdf-plot.sh) for plotting overlays of simulated and experimental PXRD patterns.

 [**postg**](https://github.com/aoterodelaroza/postg) -- Allows use of the XDM dispersion model with the Gaussian quantum-chemistry package.